 What is Stem Cell Therapy?

-Stromal cell therapy is the use of natural regenerative cells that aid in restoring function to places in the body affected by chronic pain such as osteoarthritis.
-These cells are harnessed from fat tissue and then put through a process which separates out the stromal vascular fraction (SVF) cells.
-The SVF mix of cells contains the mesenchymal stem cells which are versatile cells that have been reported to heal bone, cartilage and other tissue.
-These regenerative cells will be reinjected into the body to support the healing process.
+Stem cell therapy is the use of natural regenerative cells that aid in restoring function to places in the body affected by chronic pain such as osteoarthritis.
+These cells are harnessed from blood taken from your arm which are put through a process which extracts the stem cells.

 How long does recovery take?